 The first step is research.
 What’s fantastic about the app stores is there is a plethora of information available for free, you just need to spend some time and look for it.
 There are two schools of thought when evaluating an idea for a new app.
 First if the app does not exist then it going to be a very risky venture however you also have the greatest potential to make a huge profit if the app catches on.
 The second thought is to improve on existing apps in the stores.
 Many times a good approach is to simply take what is already somewhat popular and try to somehow improve it to shift the sales onto your app.
 Some ways you can do this are, a better slicker UI, less cluttered interface, make it easier to use, or a less expensive version of the function.

 The stores make it easy to research and read the user comments about the apps.
 You can use these comments to help design your apps to meet those needs.
 It’s up to you to do the research and use this information to your advantage.

 Put some thought and think about your price points.
 If your app had very wide appear (an app to track sleep for instance) you can expect a large download base and you can price your app less expensively.
 If your app is more niche based (an app for bass fishermen for instance) then you can price your app higher because it will not have mass appeal.

-In either case your app needs to be very good, perform the features well and must work flawlessly with no bugs.
+In either case your app needs to be very good, perform the features easily and hassle free and must work flawlessly.
 Again this is hard to do but not impossible.
 Another thing you can do is bounce your idea off a few friends that will be honest with you and see what their reactions are.
 Tell them to please give you input on what they think of the idea and possible ways they would use the type of app you are thinking about creating.

 Here’s to you creating that killer app that changes the world!